TAXPAYER SERVICE REVIEW

-National Taxpayer Advocate Nina Olson today released her statutorily mandated mid-year report to Congress that presents a review of the 2017 Filing Season, reviews taxpayer service, identifies the priority issues the Taxpayer Advocate Service will address during the upcoming fiscal year, and contains the IRS’s responses to each of the 93 administrative recommendations the Advocate made in her 2016 Annual Report to Congress.
+Taxpayer service review.
+The IRS Taxpayer Advocate Service will address during the upcoming fiscal year, and contains the IRS’s responses to each of the 93 administrative recommendations the Advocate made in her 2016 Annual Report to Congress.
+Taxpayer service review.

 In her preface to the report, Ms. Olson praises the IRS for running a generally successful filing season, including reducing the incidence of identity theft, implementing new accelerated Form W-2 reporting requirements, and matching Forms W-2 against tax returns claiming refunds.
 But Ms. Olson says taxpayers who require assistance from the IRS are continuing to face significant challenges obtaining it.
 She attributes part of the problem to resource constraints, saying that IRS funding has been reduced by nearly 20 percent since fiscal year 2010, after adjusting for inflation.